enesahn/Encrypted-Socket-Auth/README.md

 # Encrypted Socket Auth
-Private AES256 Socket Auth System using KeyAuth
+Private AES256 Socket Auth System

 # Client
 I used CryptoPP for encryption.
 It generates the IV key randomly and sends it to the server.